Relations with Armenia

 - Armenia has contributed troops to NATO’s Kosovo Force (KFOR) since 2004.

-- From 2009, the country also supported the NATO-led International Security Assistance Force (ISAF) in Afghanistan and, following the completion of ISAF’s mission, is currently supporting the NATO-led efforts to train, advise and assist Afghan security forces, known as the Resolute Support Mission (RSM).
+- From 2009, the country also supported the NATO-led International Security Assistance Force (ISAF) in Afghanistan and, following the completion of ISAF’s mission, supported the NATO-led efforts to train, advise and assist Afghan security forces, known as the Resolute Support Mission (RSM).

 - NATO supports Armenia through a Trust Fund which has the twin objective to support the demilitarization, dismantling and disposal of decommissioned military vehicles as well as to provide mine risk education on explosive remnants of war (ERW).

 - Armenia works with NATO’s Euro-Atlantic Disaster Response Coordination Centre (EADRCC) to improve its emergency preparedness and response capabilities, to deal with disasters and asymmetric threats, to improve contingency planning, and to contribute to international disaster relief operations.
 NATO and Armenia have also cooperated on the establishment of the Crisis Management National Centre in Yerevan.

 - Since 1993, Armenia has engaged with the NATO Science for Peace and Security (SPS) Programme.
 Key areas for cooperation have included defence against chemical, biological, radiological and nuclear (CBRN) agents, counter-terrorism and advanced technology.

 - Armenia organises an annual NATO Week to raise public awareness of NATO and Armenia’s cooperation with the Alliance.